How Exams Work

 The proctor will walk students through verifying the Exam Mode settings.

 STUDENTS MUST NOT BEGIN THE EXAM UNTIL DIRECTED TO DO SO via the "Begin Exam" button.
 The exam time begins once they go past this point, and it is at this point where the proctor will them to tear open the seal on the paper copy of the exam.
 Again, students must not tear open the seal on the paper copy until their poctor has given them the go-ahead to go past the "WAIT!"
 Begin Exam screen (below) and the time has started on the exam.
-Test questions are not in Exam4, so once a student has opened the exam, they should make sure they have all pages and that they are legible.

 If the exam is “CLOSED,” exam takers will not have access to applications/files/Internet.
 If the exam is "OPEN +Network" access to the internet and computer files is enabled.
 It is very important to read any messages about what access is allowed or not allowed.